ilkersigirci/runpod-playground/README.md

 ## Steps

 - In `.env` file, change `DEPLOYED_MODEL_NAME` variable to the model name you want to deploy by following hunggingface repository id convention.
+- One also can change `MAX_CONTEXT_LEN` variable to the desired context length.

 ```bash
 cd /workspace